biipo/typst-thesis-template-unive/README.md

 # Unive thesis template in typst

-This is a basic template that follows the recommended format for theses at Ca' Foscari University.
+This is a basic template that follows the recommended format for theses at Ca' Foscari University (Unive), written in [Typst](https://typst.app/).

 ## Preview